-Individuals teaching in grades K-12 in public schools and grades 1-12 in private schools must have a valid teaching certificate unless the individual is teaching only religion.
+Individuals teaching in grades K-12 in public schools must have a teaching certificate.
+Private schools prefer teachers to be certified by the state.

 How many levels of certificates are there in Washington?

 There are two levels.
 "Residency Teaching Certification" is the first level of certification and is issued to individuals who have completed an approved teacher education program.
 Teachers between their 2nd and 5th years of teaching earn the second level of teacher certification, "Professional Teacher Certification", through completing the ProTeach Portfolio.